airyhq/airy/docs/docs/glossary.md

 - `senderId` string

 Identifies the participant that sent the message.
-Interpretation is based on the value of `senderType` like so:
+Interpretation is based on the value of `senderType`:

 | senderType     | senderId                                            |
 | -------------- | --------------------------------------------------- |